olimorris/VectorCode/docs/cli.md

 `.gitignore`.
 To override this, run the `vectorise` command with `-f`/`--force` flag.

+There's also a `update` subcommand, which updates the embedding for all the indexed files and remove the embeddings for files that no longer exist.

 ### Making a Query

 To retrieve a list of documents from the database, you can use the following command: